bryanlharris/edsm/docs/functions/sanity.md

 ## `warn_missing_history_schema`

 Check whether the history schema referenced by the settings exists.
-If the schema is missing, a warning message is printed so it can be created prior to ingestion.
+If the schema is missing, a warning message is printed and the schema is created using `create_schema_if_not_exists`, producing the same INFO message as other schema creations.

 ## `validate_s3_roots`